Do MLLMs Really Understand the Charts?: ChartVRBench Benchmark Details

 \subsection{Real-World Chart Collection}

-To complement our synthetic dataset and ensure \textit{CRBench} reflects the challenges of real-world applications, we curate a substantial collection of charts from public online sources.
-This process involves careful sourcing from key data providers, a rigorous manual filtering stage, and a hybrid human-AI approach to generate high-quality question-answer pairs.
+To ensure \textit{ChartVRBench} reflects the challenges of real-world applications, we curated a substantial collection of charts from public online sources.
+This section details our three-stage process: data sourcing, a rigorous manual filtering protocol, and a hybrid human-AI pipeline for generating high-quality question-answer pairs.
+Figure~\ref{real} showcases several examples of the final curated real-world charts from our collection.